| 1. Brass or bronze

 17. The number is on the mailbox door.

 This means it does not face traffic.
-Instead, it faces the street, which is 90 degrees
+It faces the street, which is 90 degrees

 away from traffic.
 You can't see the number until you stop in front of the